Q&A with Chris Kridler, author of the novels Funnel Vision and Tornado Pinball

 Why did you write “Funnel Vision”?

-“Funnel Vision” is the first novel I’ve published, but the third I’ve written.
+“Funnel Vision” was the first novel I published, but the third I wrote.
 I’ve always been a writer, even before I was a storm chaser.
 The powerful allure of the storms for chasers, along with the chaos that goes along with them, was an attractive subject for a novel.
 I wanted to get into the heads of some of the people who chase storms and show a little of what they were thinking – and, you might say, what I am thinking when I chase storms, though I’m not a character in the novel.
 In the end, of course, chasers are just people, with all the hangups, drama, amorous inclinations and humorous outlooks that anyone else might have, even if they have this particular obsession.
 Ultimately, I wanted to tell an entertaining story.
+It crosses genres, with elements of action-adventure, humor and romance.

 Where did the title come from?